23 Weeks

 We offer two share sizes to accommodate the needs of different members.
 The main difference between the two share sizes is the amount of each item you’ll receive— two pounds of carrots instead of one pound, for example.
 The variety of different vegetables will be similar regardless of share size.
 Each week, you’ll receive between 6-10 different items.

-The half share costs $530, or $460 to $600 on the sliding scale.
-This is about $23 per week, and fits the needs of one or two people.
+The half share costs $600, or $540 to $660 on the sliding scale.
+This is about $25 per week, and fits the needs of one or two people.
+(The “half” share is about three-quarters the size of the full share.)

 Half of the remaining balance is due by the first pickup of the year, and the second half is due by the middle of the season at the end of August.
 If you might need an alternate payment plan, let us know on the sign up form and we can work something out.